BulTTaeng/5567_Wedding/README.md

 I use DFS here.
 I think BFS will also work here.

+If the friend limt (friend's friend's friend's friend can be also come to wedding ...) is very large , I think use BFS and count the depth of it will work faster.

 By using depth parameter, I stop if depth is larger than 2.

 If I did not count that friend and searching node is not me(!=1) I counted it.